 Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and

-Participation in school programs, including enrollment and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.
+Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.

+Section 2124.2 Requirements for Disaggregating Student-level Data

 Student level indicators shall be disaggregated at least by school and according to student subgroups, including students identified:

 as economically disadvantaged;

-from major racial and ethnic groups;
+from major racial and ethnic groups, as defined by the US Census Bureau; “major” mean?)

 as having a disability, inclusive of students with Section 504 plans and students with individualized education programs (IEPs), separately and in total; and